DolphyWind/GMA/README.md

 GMAv2.5 has 62-64% test accuracy whereas GMAv3.0 has 68-70%.

+Sadly, I had to delete the outputs of some of the notebook files, otherwise GitHub gave an error.
-Unfortunately, I cannot share the dataset I've used in this project.
+I cannot share the dataset I've used in this project.